-A women’s health medical practice for doctors and midwives often has unpredictable delays that impact how efficiently the practice runs from day to day.
+When scheduling prenatal visits, the following information will save you many hours of sitting in the waiting room.A women’s health medical practice for doctors and midwives often has unpredictable delays that impact how efficiently the practice runs daily.

 Unexpected events can change an office schedule quickly.
 Miscarriages, surgical emergencies, patients in labor can upset the efficiency of even the best staffed and managed office practice.

 As a result of the frequency of prenatal care visits, a lot of lost time and aggravation can occur during the duration of one’s prenatal and postpartum care.
 The duration of care for one’s pregnancy can span over one year.